memob0x/heavyPreloader/README.md

             // detaching observer to the visible image observer.unobserve(image);

-            // waking up the lazy image
-            await loader.load(image.dataset.src, { element: image });
+            // waking up the lazy image, fetching the image in a separate thread await loader.load(image.dataset.src, { element: image });

             // image is loaded, setting a css class